-Furthermore, you report different "forms", i.e. mono acetate and diacetate forms for each of the substances.
-ECHA understands from this information that there may be two different possible situations/forms of a substance depending on the amount of chloroacetic acid being used in the manufacturing process.
+Furthermore, you report different "forms", i.e. mono acetate and diacetate forms for the source and mono acetate form only for the Substance.
+ECHA understands from this information that there may be two different possible situations/forms of a substance depending on the amount of choloroacetic acid being used in the manufacturing process.